Hard-working-HN/Regional-Strato-SynerFusion-Forecast-Framework/README.md

   </tr>
 </table>

-Make sure to follow the installation guides for each software and set up the environment as specified.
+Please follow the installation guides for each software and set up the environment accordingly.

 ## 3. Data Sources

-The data used in this study is sourced from the following datasets:
+The datasets used for this study are as follows:

 <table style="width: 100%;">
   <tr>